-SendGrid enables 2FA to all his customers, to enable the protection process to accounts and help to maintain your sender reputation.
+SendGrid enables 2FA to all its customers, to enable the protection process to accounts, and help to maintain your sender reputation.
 So that 2FA makes it harder to breach the security shield which makes accounts safe and safer.

 SendGrid Code Editor Best Practises

 Best Practices to Protect Your Twilio SendGrid Account and Sending Reputation